AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics-mobile-services/index.md

 ## Configure the Adobe Analytics extension

-1. To ensure that this extension is correctly configured and implemented, follow the steps in the [configure the Mobile Services extension in the Data Collection UI](https://app.gitbook.com/@aep-sdks/s/docs/~/drafts/-LzsbnKuIZ7JbOKOD9DC/using-mobile-extensions/adobe-analytics-mobile-services#configure-the-adobe-analytics-extension) tutorial.
-FIX LINK
+1. To ensure that this extension is correctly configured and implemented, follow the steps in the [configure the Mobile Services extension in the Data Collection UI](#configure-the-mobile-services-extension-in-the-data-collection-ui) section.
 2. In **Launch Hit Delay**, type a value of 5s or more to ensure that the acquisition context is sent to Analytics with your Lifecycle information.

 ![](images/index/launch-hit-delay.png)